-Action Step Responsible Party Timing (SML) Requirements Deliverables Notes 1.
+- Action Step Responsible Party Timing (SML) Requirements Deliverables Notes 1.
 Work with City Council to earmark 3% of all City tax revenues for renewable energy projects.
-SSFC, Green Chamber S-M Develop proposal, public outreach, petitions, etc. Financing established Albuquerque has adopted this with great success 2.
-Install solar panels on all City and County buildings/parking lots.
-City, County Ongoing Funding, political will Dependent upon financing 3.
-Evaluate the use of biomass to heat municipal buildings City, County S-M Conduct feasibility assessment
+SSFC, Green Chamber S-M Develop proposal, public outreach, petitions, etc. Financing established.
+Albuquerque has adopted this with great success.
+2. Install solar panels on all City and County buildings/parking lots.
+City, County Ongoing Funding, political will.
+Dependent upon financing.
+3.Evaluate the use of biomass to heat municipal buildings City, County S-M Conduct feasibility assessment.

-4. Identify sources of waste- Conduct

-derived bio-CNG to be used in City, County M-L feasibility
+4. Identify sources of waste- derived bio-CNG to be used in CNG fleet vehicles.
+City, County M-L Conduct feasibility assessment.

-CNG fleet vehicles. · assessment.

 OBJECTIVE 4-2-7: Adopt and meet the requirements of the 2030 Challenge.

-Strategy 4-2-7a: City and County adopt ever-increasing water and energy requirements for new buildings.

-Measure: Codes updated and on track to meet the 2030 Challenge.
+Strategy 4-2-7a: City and County adopt ever-incre asing water a nd energy requirer nents for new bu ildings.
+Measure: Codes updated and on t rack to meet the 2030 Challen ge.
 Action Step Responsible Party Timing (SML) Requirements Deliverables Notes 1.
 Increase energy efficiency requirements for the City incrementally according to the City Building Codes and the 2030 Challenge.
-K. Mortimer (City), K. Shanahan (SFAHBA) М Update the City Codes to adhere to the 2030 Challenge Codes updated and implemented Strict energy and water building codes are already in place in the City and are scheduled to be updated according to the 2030 Challenge 2.
-Update County building codes to mirror those of the City.
-County S Update County Codes to City code standards Codes updated and implemented Passed on 12/10/13
+K. Mortimer (City), K. Shanahan (SFAHBA) М Update the City Codes to adhere to the 2030 Challenge.
+Codes updated and implemented.
+Strict energy and water building codes are already in place in the City and are scheduled to be updated according to the 2030 Challenge.
+2. Update County building codes to mirror those of the City.
+County S Update County Codes to City code standards.
+Codes updated and implemented.
+Passed on 12/10/13.